 Figure 3.
 Compact Vision Systems offer options for both USB 3.0 and Gigabit Ethernet cameras.

 The NI CVS-1459RT has multicamera support with two dedicated USB 3.0 ports that can provide full USB SuperSpeed bandwidth to any USB3 Vision-compliant camera.
-The NI CVS-1457RT has multicamera support with two independent Gigabit Ethernet ports for use with any GigE Vision-compliant camera.
+The NI CVS-1457RT and NI CVS-1458RT both have multicamera support with two independent Gigabit Ethernet ports for use with any GigE Vision-compliant camera.
 With this camera connectivity, you can use of a wide variety of image sensor types, including infrared (thermal), line scan, color, area scan, and 3D laser triangulation.
 Both ports feature PoE technology, which reduces system complexity and cabling by powering cameras over the Ethernet bus.
-For systems having separate dedicated power supplies, the NI CVS-1457RT also supports non-PoE cameras and has the option to disable PoE for PoE-compatible cameras.
-In addition to PoE technology, the NI CVS-1457RT supports action commands, which enable deterministic triggering of GigE Vision cameras over the Ethernet bus.
+For systems having separate dedicated power supplies, the NI CVS-1457RT and NI CVS-1458RT also support non-PoE cameras and have the option to disable PoE for PoE-compatible cameras.
+In addition to PoE technology, the NI CVS-1457RT and NI CVS-1458RT support action commands, which enable deterministic triggering of GigE Vision cameras over the Ethernet bus.
 This means you can acquire images, power the camera, and send triggers all with a single Ethernet cable.

 Search the Camera Network to find a compatible camera.